imbo/imbo/docs/usage/api.rst

 Delete a resource group
 ~~~~~~~~~~~~~~~~~~~~~~~

 Requests using HTTP DELETE on this resource will remove the entire resource group.
+Note that any access control rules that are using this resource group will also be deleted, since they are now invalid.

 .. code-block:: bash